OriginProtocol/origin/mobile/README.md

 - [Android SDK or Android Studio](https://developer.android.com/studio/) - If you're on Linux, find the instructions for your specific distribution

 - jre-openjdk

+- The Android build also implements Samsung Blockchain Keystore via the SDK they provide.
+To build for Android you will need to download this SDK from https://developer.samsung.com/blockchain/keystore and place it in the `android/aar` directory.

 ### Backend Services